-From the letter we also know that John Florio suggested to ambassador Giustinian to write a letter to thank the Queen and express his gratitude toward her.
-But ambassador Giustinian admits he is not able to express with words the gratefulness toward Queen Anne of Denmark that he holds within himself:
+From the letter we also know that John Florio suggested him to write a letter to thank the Queen and express his gratitude toward her.
+But ambassador Giustinian admits he is not able to express with words the gratefulness toward Queen Anna of Denmark that he holds within himself:

 “[…] ho accettato il consiglio datomi da V.S. et preso l’ardire di scrivere alla maestà sua la lettera ma non so renderle quelle gratie che me le sento tenuto..”
 6